Working For Yourself Pt.1: How To Create Value for Other People

 - You need to be able to work from a laptop, with a minimum amount of other equipment; a voice actor might need a separate high quality microphone, a graphic designer a drawing tablet, a camera for a photographer, etc. You also need to consider if you want to be location independent or not; a graphic designer or web designer can do this as their work is all digital, whereas a photographer/videographer (unless they’re doing something for themselves like travel blogging) needs to be at a specific location to record content for their clients.

-That being said, you can still get a lot of value out of this series if you want to pursue a freelance career that you can’t be location independent with, e.g. setting up a woodwork shop in your garage and selling products online, throughout the world.
+You can still get a lot of value out of this series if you want to pursue a freelance career that you can’t be location independent with, e.g. setting up a woodwork shop in your garage and selling products online, throughout the world.

 Before we look more into how to choose a skill and become an expert in it, we’re going to look at how anyone, with any skill, earns money.